Satyavani/angular/angular_basic/angular-tour-of-heroes/README.md

 * To make a property as input use `@Input()` decorator. its available under `@angular/core`.
 * Modifies HeroesComponent template to use `<app-hero-detail>` with `[hero]="selectedHero"`.

+## HeroService

+* HeroesComponent should only be used for presenting the data.
+Its not supposed to deal with data fetching like we did using HEROES constant.
+* For interacting with data, we use Service concept.
+It will be registered using `NgModule.providers array`.
+It will a singleton object
+* At class level, we have to use `@Injectable()` decorator.
+This also means, it can also have use some other injectable services.
+* Injectable services can be initialized via constructor of the consumer.
+The injectable property has to be declared as public if it has to be used by any other template etc.
+    Markup : `constructor(public/private heroService: HeroService)`
+* Also an important concept of AJAX is asynchronous.
+When ever we are interacting with server using HTTP, we should ensure that the response is captured in an sync way.
+* In HeroService, we are using the `Observable and of from RxJS library`.
+More to come in HTTP angular module.
+* HeroService should fetch data in onNgInit and not in constructor for obvious performance reasons.

+## MessageService
+* This is introduce to give some messages in the UI.
+* As the JS is mostly asynchronous, we can use this service to indicate the successful async operation.
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.